Last Updated on December 30, 2025

 All over Iceland, particularly at popular tourist sites, you’ll see signage sharing all sorts of reminders and warnings.
 For example, at Reynisfjara Beach in South Iceland there is signage in the parking lot letting visitors know that they shouldn’t get too close to the ocean because of the dangerous waves.

-It’s important to keep an eye out for this signage because it will guide you on how to respect Iceland’s ecosystem, and keep yourself safe.
+Always keep an eye out for signage around Iceland because it will guide you on how to respect Iceland’s ecosystem, and keep yourself safe.

 Volcanic activity is common in Iceland, which means depending on when you go you may have the opportunity to get up close and personal with a volcano.
 For example, Fagradalsfjall volcano started erupting on March 19, 2021, and was active for six months.